Maternal/Neonatal Tetanus (MNT)

 What is MNT?

 In 24 countries around the world, maternal and neonatal tetanus (MNT) can quickly turn the joy of childbirth into tragedy.
-MNT kills one baby every nine minutes.
+MNT kills one baby every eleven minutes.
 Its effects are excruciating — tiny newborns suffer repeated, painful convulsions and extreme sensitivity to light and touch.
 There is little hope of survival.
 And tetanus kills mothers too.

 Who suffers from MNT?

 MNT is caused when tetanus spores, found in soil everywhere, come into contact with open cuts during childbirth.
 The disease strikes the poorest of the poor, the geographically hard to reach and those without health care.

 Yes!
 MNT is highly preventable.
 Just three doses of a 60-cent immunization protect mothers, who then pass on the immunity to their future babies.
 Together, Kiwanis and UNICEF can stop this disease.

 UNICEF has helped to successfully eliminate MNT in many countries.
 But in 24 countries in Africa, Asia, Europe and North America, it still strikes babies and mothers who have little or no access to health care — either because they are poor, live in remote areas or are caught in humanitarian emergencies.
 More funds and resources are needed to reach all babies and mothers at risk.

 What will it take to eliminate MNT from the Earth?